openjdk/babylon-docs/site/articles/triton.md

 operation's single body and the body's first and only block, called the entry block.
 Then there is a sequence of operations in the entry block.
-For each operation there is an instance of a corresponding class present in the in-memory form, all of which extend from the abstract class `java.lang.reflect.code.Op`.
+For each operation there is an instance of a corresponding class present in the in-memory form, all of which extend from the abstract class `java.incubator.code.Op`.

 The entry block has four block parameters which model `add_kernel2`'s method parameters.
 These parameters are used as operands of various operations.
 Many